-- Tab 1: Consisting of forms required by Human Resources and Academic affairs - Tab 2: Letters of recommendation from the division head (Form E) - Tab 3: Consisting of 5 consecutive years of annual performance evaluation packets (forms A, B, and D) - Tab 4: Supplemental information
+Tab 1: Consisting of forms required by Human Resources and Academic Affairs Tab 2: Letters of recommendation from the dean (Form E) Tab 3: Consisting of 5 consecutive years of annual performance evaluation packets (forms A, B, and D) Tab 4: Supplemental information

-CPTR packets are reviewed by the RPT committee
+CPTR packets are reviewed by the RPT committee.

 All evaluation records become the property of Oklahoma State University-Oklahoma City and will be filed in the Office of Academic Affairs.
-Copies of completed faculty evaluations may be kept on file by the division head and an Employee Action (EA) form will be placed in the official file in the Personnel Office.
+Copies of completed faculty evaluations may be kept on file by the dean and a Payroll Action (PA) form will be placed in the official file in the Human Resources Office.
 The faculty member is entitled to retain a copy of the final appraisal comments.

-The Office of Institutional Assessment will process Student Evaluation of Instructor (Form B) forms by division.
+The Office of Institutional Assessment will process Student Evaluation of Instructor (Form B) forms by school.